tekumara/snowflake-terraform-kit/modules/application/README.md

 # Application

-Creates an admin role, database, warehouse, and service-account (user and secret).
+Creates an admin role, database, warehouse, and user and secret (service account).

 ## Role